analyticbastard/xicotrader/README.md

 from USD, BTC and ETH.

-You need to build this project (see instructions within) and place the resulting JAR file in **TBD**, so that the project can load up the classes within the JAR.
+You need to build this project (see instructions within) and place the resulting JAR file anywhere in the classpath **TBD**, so that the project can load up the classes within the JAR.

 ## Usage